Are you considering becoming a self represented litigant?

 With the above aside, if you decide to provide your own representation in court, please consider this list of the 10 most common litigation mistakes made by self-represented individuals.

 10. Relying On the Internet

 While there is a lot of useful information available on the Internet, there is also a lot of incorrect information.
-Even websites for the courts, at times, contain out of date; and therefore, inaccurate information.
+Even websites for the courts, at times, contain out-of-date; and therefore, inaccurate information.

 Additionally, the Internet cannot teach a person how to handle a matter that generally takes years of experience to fully understand.
 The Internet will provide basic information.
-However, the advice and coaching of an experienced attorney is truly necessary for an unrepresented party to properly handle a lawsuit.
+However, the advice and coaching of an experienced attorney are truly necessary for an unrepresented party to properly handle a lawsuit.